-24 See Chapter 6 Annex for probability of glass failure
+&lt;sup>24 See Chapter 6 Annex for probability of glass failure

-For windows with glazing lay-up governed by non-blast requirements (such as, hurricane, forced entry, fabrication, handling, and ballistic), mullions/frames are to be designed for the capacity of the glazing that would be required to meet the blast requirements only.
+For the blast design of windows with glazing lay-up governed by non-blast requirements (such as, hurricane, forced entry, fabrication, handling, and ballistic), mullions/frames are to be designed for the capacity of the glazing that would be required to meet the blast requirements only (i.e. both conditions in Table 6-4 must be met, however, for Balanced Load Deformation Limits criteria, the lay-up of the glass is to be based on the lay-up that would be required to resist blast only and not the actual lay-up).
 All flexural elements and their connections must be designed and detailed such that no brittle failure mode limits the capacity of the section.
 Unless the element is designed to remain elastic in response to blast loading, ductile failure modes must be the governing failure mode for flexural elements and their connections and splices.
 When the elements are designed to resist the calculated blast loads elastically, the design of non-ductile modes of failure must include a 1.5 factor of safety on the calculated forces.